 - 2 Vets

 - 8 General Cleaners

 - 3 Sales and Marketing Executives

 |Year 1||Year 2||Year 3|

 Starting a poultry farm requires much more than a food idea.
 It requires consistent effort and planning to maintain the business.
-In order to develop a successful business plan on poultry farming, Henry put in a significant amount of effort in the financial analysis section.
+In order to develop a successful business plan for poultry farming, Henry put in a significant amount of effort in the financial analysis section.

 8.1 Important Assumptions